Marvelxy/product-page/README.md

-# One Page Blog Post with Bootstrap
+# Product page

-A one page blog post.
+A simple product page.

 ## Setup

-	Just place file anywhere on your computer and open the index.html file on the browser.
+	Place file anywhere on your computer and open the index.html file on the browser.